 Koha does not produce traditional dry dog food, also known as kibble.

-Also, Koha does not produce any recipes that are specifically designed for puppies.
-However, some of their recipes are suitable for both puppies and adult dogs, such as their Slow Cooked Stews range.
+Also, Koha does not produce any specifically designed recipes for select niches like puppies or seniors dogs.
+However, some of their recipes are suitable for all life stages, such as their Slow Cooked Stews range.

-Koha’s cat food product range is almost as broad as its dog food range and includes a variety of wet and canned products.
+Koha’s cat food product range is almost as broad as its dog food range and includes various wet and canned products.

 Once again, Koha does not produce traditional dry cat food, which is also known as kibble.

-Koha’s cat food also provides excellent nutrition with meager proportions of carbohydrates and high proportions of protein and fat.
-This nutritional profile is in line with a cat’s natural diet.
+Koha’s cat food range also provides excellent nutrition with meager proportions of carbohydrates and high proportions of animal or fish-based protein and fat.

 Koha’s meat and fish ingredients are sourced from a range of countries, including Canada, The United States, Denmark, France, Australia, New Zealand, The United Kingdom, and Thailand.